ory/docs/docs/oathkeeper/sdk/api.md

 {}
 ```

-_JudgeReader is a Reader for the Judge structure._
+_JudgeReader JudgeReader JudgeReader is a Reader for the Judge structure._

 #### Properties